davidtom/go-metadata-api/README.md

 **NOTE:** query parameters cannot be duplicated in the requests - and only the last instance of a query parameter will be used

 ## Bonus
-I had so much fun trying to implement search, that I wanted to try to cover additional types of nested data aside from just a list of dictionaries (ie maintainers).
+I had so much fun trying to implement search that I wanted to try to cover additional types of nested data aside from just a list of dictionaries (ie maintainers).
 So, I added two additional - but optional - fields to the metadata:
 ```yaml
 metadata:
   label: mylabel